sttoracle/ORACASB/README.md

 a Dialog will appear that will prompt the user to upload a log file.

-Press the "Choose File" button and upload the sample log file assigned to you.
+Press the "*Choose File*" button and upload the sample log file assigned to you.

  > Each workshop participant received a sample log file that has been uploaded to the individual Box folder